TomerFi/alexa_skill_ask_my_pc/README.md

 Unzip it in any folder you see fit, and in the same manner when we've installed the JDK, get yourself to the system enviorment variables screen.<br/>
 Add the following 3 variables in "System variables" section:<br/>
 Variable name: *M2_HOME*<br/>
-Variable value: the folder you've extracted from the zip file, in my case its *E:\dev_tools\apache-maven-3.5.0*<br/>
+Variable value: the folder you've extracted from the zip file, in my case its *E:\apache-maven-3.5.0*<br/>
 Variable name: *MAVEN_OPTS*<br/>
 Variable value: *-Xms256m -Xmx512m*<br/>
 Variable name: *M2*<br/>
 Variable value: *%M2_HOME%\bin*<br/>
-Now we need to add to add a value into an existing variable, of course in the "System variables" section (if it doesnt exits, create it):<br/>
+Now we need to add to add a value into an existing variable in the "System variables" section (if it doesnt exits, create it):<br/>
 Variable name: *Path*<br/>
 Value to add: *%M2%*<br/>
 **Importent note:**<br/>
 If you're using Windows 10, the editing variables interface is very easy, just click "New" while you're inside the *Path* variable,<br/>
 If you're working with an older version of Windows or you're editing the variable value in text mode, just go to the end of the current text and add *;* as a sperator before adding *%M2%*.<br/>
-**DO NOT**, under any circumstances delete or edit any existing text inside the value.<br/>
+**DO NOT**, under any circumstances delete or edit any existing text inside this or any other pre-existing variables.<br/>
 <br/>
 To check the installation proccess, open a Command Prompt window and type *mvn -v* you should be getting the information about the deployed Maven tool,<br/>
-If it's not working properly, make sure the installation was finished and that you've added the *JAVA_HOME* variable correctly.<br/>
-If so, a computer reboot might be helpful here.
+If it's not working properly, make sure you hava java JDK installed properly and follow all the steps in the installing Maven section.
+If everything looks ok, a computer reboot might be helpful.

 #### Installing Apache Tomcat
 For a web server for hosting this skill, I've used [Apache Tomcat](https://tomcat.apache.org) 9.0.0.M22.<br/>